Peter Pitchlynn: Civil War and final years

-Pitchlynn was elected Principal Chief of the Choctaws in 1864 and served until 1866.
 While in Washington in 1866 to reestablish diplomatic relations with the United States, as well as stave off government-sponsored attempts to colonize Indian Territory, Pitchlynn met with Queen Emma of Hawaii, introduced her to his family and conducted diplomatic cultural exchange.
 This remains, to date, the only instance of bilateral relations between the Choctaw Republic and the Hawaiian Kingdom.

-After he was succeeded as chief by Allen Wright, Pitchlynn returned to Washington, DC as the Choctaw Delegate, where he worked to press Choctaw claims for lands in Mississippi sold under pressure to the United States in 1830.
-He had been collecting information on this issue since the 1850s from officials involved in the Treaty of Dancing Rabbit Creek.
-There he joined the Lutheran Church.
+Pitchlynn remained chief until 1866, when he was succeeded by Allen Wright.
+Afterwards, Pitchlynn returned to Washington, DC as the Choctaw delegate, where he worked to press Choctaw claims for lands in Mississippi sold under pressure to the United States in 1830.
+He had been collecting information on this issue since the 1850s from officials involved in the Treaty of Dancing Rabbit Creek, and later joined the Lutheran Church.
 He also became a prominent member of the Masonic Order.
-Pitchlynn addressed the President and several congressional committees in defense of Choctaw claims.
+Pitchlynn addressed President Ulysses S. Grant and several congressional committees in defense of Choctaw claims.

+He resisted the incorporation of the freedmen, arguing the Treaty of 1866 made them American citizens after the Choctaw did not adopt them, and thus they were not entitled to rights within the tribe.

 After his death in Washington in 1881, Pitchlynn was buried there in Congressional Cemetery.
 He was the third Native American to be buried there, after his fellow Choctaw chief Pushmataha and the Apache chief Taza.

 Pitchlynn was reported to have told of the origin of the Choctaw:

 according to the traditions of the Choctaws, the first of their race came from the bosom of a magnificent sea.
 Even when they first made their appearance upon the earth they were so numerous as to cover the sloping and sandy shore of the ocean ... in the process of time, however, the multitude was visited by sickness ... their journey lay across streams, over hills and mountains, through tangled forests, and over immense prairies ... so pleased were they with all that they saw that they built mounds in all the more beautiful valleys they passed through, so the Master of Life might know that they were not an ungrateful people.